Passover 2026 - Start/End Dates, Seder, Calendar

 So Passover Day 1 and Good Friday either occur within about a week of each other or within a week of a month apart in the period from March 23rd to April 23rd.

-When Is the Second Passover in 2024?
+When Is the Second Passover?

 The Second Passover (Pesach Sheni) takes place exactly 1 month after the regular Passover on the 14th day of the second Hebrew month of Lyar.
 It is observed by certain individuals who are unable to participate in the regular Passover observance.